Maurice River Township, New Jersey: Local government

 Maurice River Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The governing body is comprised of a three-member Township Committee, whose members are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with one seat coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor.

-As of 2023, members of the Maurice River Township Committee are Mayor Ken Whildin (D, term on committee and as mayor ends December 31, 2022), Deputy Mayor William Ashton (R, term as committee member ends 2024; term as deputy mayor ends 2022) and Joseph Sterling (R, 2023).
+As of 2023, members of the Maurice River Township Committee are Mayor Ken Whildin (R, term on committee ends December 31, 2025; term as mayor ends 2023), Deputy Mayor William Ashton (R, term on committee ends 2024; term as deputy mayor ends 2023) and Joseph Sterling (R, 2023).